 For women who would be mothers if they had partners with whom to raise them.

 For women whose children have died.

-For women who have never become mothers in the first place.
+For women who have never become mothers in the first place, by choice.
 Whether you’ve noticed it or not, we live in a world where women are rewarded and validated for being mothers.
 People assume that non mothers just haven’t become mothers yet.